-Admission to the program requires a BA degree in any academic area with a grade point average of 2.7 on a 4.0 scale and at least 120 semester hours of undergraduate courses from an accredited college or university.
+Admission to the program requires a BA degree in any academic area with a grade point average of 2.7 on a 4.0 scale, at least 120 semester hours of undergraduate courses from an accredited college or university, and professional dispositions that have been demonstrated through an interview.
 A passing score on the Test of Academic Proficiency also is required for continued enrollment in the program.

 At the time of admission, an advisor reviews transcripts and evaluates all course work completed at other colleges or universities.
 Advising plans are developed and any deficiencies related to licensure requirements are noted.
 If additional course work is needed, the student’s advisor will indicate the course work needed on an advising plan.
 Students must confer with their assigned advisors before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.

 Field and clinical experiences

 SPED 419, and ECHD 433, 437, and 438 all require 25 hours of field experience in a preprimary or primary grade.
 ECHD 409 requires 20 hours of service learning.
 ECHD 482 requires 20 hours of field experience, and is a recommended elective in the program.
 Students who successfully complete ECHD 482 will earn an early childhood special education endorsement on their teaching license.